Historic Tango recordings in their correct speed and the best possible sound. FLAC available.

 Since moving to Cuba in Summer 1924, Pilar Arcos had played at the Teatro Campoamor in Havana and others.
 In April 1925 she joined the zarzuela company of Amadeo Vives, and fell in love with Spanish baritone Fortunio Bonanova.
 Bonanova was born in Mallorca in 1895, and rose to notoriety in 1922 as the star of the silent movie Don Juan Tenorio.
 In March 1924 he traveled to Buenos Aires with Vives' company to premiere Doña Francisquita, which was a huge success there and played for months at the Teatro Victoria.
 Bonanova was smitten, and sang Tango in many of his appearances since.

-We speculate that Bohr met Spanish tenor and actor Martín Garralaga in New York in this trip.
-Garralaga's last name was sometimes misspelled in print ads as "Galarraga".
+We speculate that Bohr met Spanish tenor and actor Martín Garralaga in New York in this trip (his last name is sometimes misspelled as "Galarraga").
 In his memoir Bohr also mentioned seeing Al Jolson's show Big Boy several times, he loved it and improved his English by watching it and singing the lyrics.
 Big Boy played at the Shubert's 44th Street Theater, across the street from the Hotel Astor, and closed on December 6.

 On December 6 Pilar Arcos and Fortunio Bonanova premiered the zarzuela La Canción del Olvido at the Daly's Theater.
 The Arcos-Bonanova company would soon emerge as the top New York-based Spanish theater act for the busy Fall-Winter season.
 José Moriche was in the cast that night.
 The next week they presented Amadeo Vives' Maruxa at the Daly's too.

 Arcos and Bonanova started recording for Okeh too.
 Tango was now featured prominently in their repertoire, and they sang duos.
 Bonanova's recordings for Okeh credit a mysterious Orquesta Típica Argentina, though there is no indication that any Argentine musicians were in town at the time other than Cobián and Bohr.
-Pulido also recorded for Victor, including another version of Lecuona's Es un golfo, which was a very popular tune that season, with recordings by Bonanova on Okeh, and the Alonzo Orchestra and Mariano Meléndez (with the Castillians) on Brunswick.
-Yet another mysterious outfit, the Justiniano Typical Argentine Orchestra, recorded Es un golfo (The fool) for Okeh that fall, but we have no information at all about that band other than the listings on the American Discography of Historical Recordings.
-Finally, the International Novelty Orchestra recorded Bohr's popular fox trot Oh Paris! for Victor, yet another indication that Bohr was trying to land a contract somewhere.
+Bonanova also recorded Es un golfo for Okeh.

 Cuban pianist Nilo Menéndez Barnet was in the Columbia studios that season too, he also recorded Bohr's compositions, as well as a handful of Canaro's hits from the previous year, evidence that Bohr traveled with sheets and became close with Menéndez.
 Menéndez was in New York since 1924, and had played on radio with Pulido.
 He recorded for Columbia since September 1925 and helped popularize Cuban rhythms like the Son and the Danzón.